-To optimize performance, the Zone Server caches sensor definitions, configuration information, and package files associated with actions.
+To optimize Tanium system performance, the Tanium Zone Server caches sensor definitions, configuration information, package files associated with actions, and files requested through the Tanium Client API.
 It provides these resources to Tanium Clients without having to re-request them from the Tanium Server.

 When using Tanium to manage external endpoints, be mindful that they might not have the same access to internal resources as internal endpoints.
 Target actions so that Tanium Clients on external endpoints do not attempt to access resources on the internal network, like an Active Directory server, or package files staged on an internal URL.